The Tweed

 Tourism and business

-The Tweed welcomes more than one point 2 million visitors each year and offers great accessibility with the Gold Coast Airport our gateway to Australia and the world.
+The Tweed welcomes more than 2 million visitors each year, with domestic and international services offered at Gold Coast Airport, the gateway to the Tweed.

-With more than 6,500 GST registered businesses our retail, hospitality, agricultural and tourism industries are major employers.
+With more than 9,000 local businesses our health, retail, construction, tourism and educational industries are major employers.

-For more information head to investment and economic development.
+For more information head to Business and economy.